 Permalink to “What are the four key functions of active metadata?”Active metadata platforms share four fundamental attributes that distinguish them from traditional catalogs.
 Understanding these characteristics helps evaluate whether a solution truly activates metadata or simply aggregates it.

-Permalink to “1.
-Always-on automated collection”It starts with always on observation.
+Permalink to “Collection and enrichment”It starts with always on observation.
 As data moves through your stack, the system quietly watches.
 Query logs, lineage events, usage patterns, transformation logic, and team conversations are captured in real time.
 There is no manual documentation and no lag from batch updates.
 Your view of the data estate stays aligned with how the data is actually being used.

-Permalink to “2.
-Intelligent processing and enrichment”Next comes intelligence through enrichment.
-Raw signals are connected and interpreted.
+Raw signals are then connected and interpreted.
 Machine learning links metadata streams, classifies sensitive columns, infers business meaning from usage, and spots early signs of quality degradation.
 With every query and interaction, recommendations sharpen, documentation improves, and anomalies surface sooner.

-Permalink to “3.
-Action-oriented automation”Then intelligence turns into action.
+Permalink to “Action and exchange”Intelligence turns into action.
 When a critical upstream table changes, active metadata does not just flag it.
 It alerts impacted dashboard owners, opens remediation tickets, and can stop downstream pipelines before bad data spreads.
 What once took hours of coordination now happens in seconds, automatically.

-Permalink to “4.
-Open API-driven architecture”Finally, everything is held together by open, API driven architecture.
+Everything is held together by open, API driven architecture.
 Metadata flows both ways between systems.
 Lineage appears inside BI tools, quality scores show up in query editors, and business definitions surface in Slack.
-Context meets teams where they work, turning metadata from a passive record into a living operational layer.
+Context meets teams where they work.
+Metadata stops being a passive record and starts running the stack.

 Active metadata vs. passive metadata